seriph78/COTAN/README.md

 Some examples on real datasets can be found at https://seriph78.github.io/Cotan_paper/index.html

-This current version can be installed ar R package usign devtools.
-Currently the installation was tested on Linux, Windows and Mac but there is one muticore function (mclapply) that is not supported under Windows so there can be some problems.
+This current version can be installed as R package using devtools.
+Currently the installation was tested on Linux, Windows and Mac but there is one multicore function (mclapply) that is not supported under Windows so there can be some problems.

 ## Installation